AdityaNG/VehicleModelVisualOdometry/README.md

-# Auto-Labelling Vehcicle Trajectory and 3D Bounding Boxes using Foundation Models with Camera Intrinsics and Vehicle Model Constraints
+# Auto-Labelling Vehicle Trajectory and 3D Bounding Boxes using Foundation Models with Camera Intrinsics and Vehicle Model Constraints

  - Auto labelling Trajectory
     - [DONE] Applying Visual Odometry to get an initial estimate